Scientists are finding that food allergies and skin allergies are increasing significantly among children in the U.S. and other Western countries.

 The study also found that the most common type of allergies among American children were respiratory allergies.
 Approximately 17% of children have respiratory allergies – equating to nearly 1 out of 5 children.

 However, there was no significant rise in respiratory allergies during the decade.
-As Realnatural reported on yesterday, if we factor in the fact that emissions have been reduced by nearly 7% in the U.S. since 2005, this means that respiratory allergies are in fact rising against the backdrop of lower emissions.
+If we factor in the fact that emissions have been reduced by nearly 7% in the U.S. since 2005, this means that respiratory allergies are in fact rising against the backdrop of lower emissions.

 Doctors don’t know why allergies are growing